shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 - `sgx_get_quote_size_ex(const sgx_att_key_id_t *p_att_key_id, uint32_t* p_quote_size)`
     - Return the size of the buffer needed to hold the quote to be generated for the given attestation key ID.
 - `sgx_get_quote_ex(const sgx_report_t *p_app_report, const sgx_att_key_id_t *p_att_key_id,sgx_qe_report_info_t *p_qe_report_info, uint8_t *p_quote, uint32_t quote_size)`
-    - Generate a quote for the given attestation key ID and application SGX report, and return it in the call-supplied buffer.
+    - Generate a quote for the given attestation key ID and application SGX report, and return it in the caller-supplied buffer.

 As compared to the DCAP library API, the quote-ex library API allows enumeration of supported evidence formats (called attestation key IDs in the API).
 Otherwise the quote-ex API is similar to the DCAP API, except that every function takes an input attestation key ID in its parameter list.

-### Host-side Plugin Library Dynamic Load of the quote-ex or DCAP Library
+### Host-side Plugin Library Load of the SGX DCAP and quote-ex Libraries

-Between the DCAP and quote-ex libraries:
+#### Background: the SGX DCAP and quote-ex Libraries

-- The DCAP library only supports generation of SGX quote in ECDSA-p256 format.
-With DCAP, the quote generation can be done either in-process, or out-of-process by working with a background service running on the same platform.
+- The DCAP library only supports generation of SGX quotes in ECDSA-p256 format.
+With DCAP, the quote generation can be done either in-process, or out-of-process by working with a background service (called AESM) running on the same platform.
-- The quote-ex library supports generation of SGX quote in multiple formats (including ECDSA-p256 and EPID variations).
+- The quote-ex library supports generation of SGX quotes in multiple formats (including ECDSA-p256 and EPID variations).
 With quote-ex, quote generation is always done out-of-process by working with a background service (called AESM) on the local platform.

 An SGX platform can have either the quote-ex library or the DCAP library, or both of them installed.
+Installation and configuration of the AESM background service is independent of the installation of the two libraries.

-When both libraries are installed, the quote-ex library takes precedence, as it supports more evidence formats.
+When both libraries and the background services are all installed and configured, the quote-ex should library takes precedence, as it supports more evidence formats.

+#### Options for Host-side Plugin Library Load of the SGX DCAP and quote-ex Libraries

+There are several options that the OE SDK host-side plugin library can choose to load and use the SGX DCAP and quote-ex libraries.
+Experiments in implementation will help make the most suitable decision.
+In any case, from the software stack point of view, the decision only impacts the implementation of the host-side plugin library, and not the enclave-side plugin library or the OCALL interface.

+##### Option 1: Dynamic Detection and Loading of the Two Libraries

-The OE SDK host-side plugin library is changed to dynamically detect the presence of the two libraries, load one of them, and record the entry points of the loaded library for invocation in the flows described below.
+With this option, the OE SDK host-side plugin library dynamically detects the presence of the two libraries and load them at runtime.
+If the quote-ex library is present, it load this library and calls into it to check if the dependent background service is available.
+If so the quote-ex library is used.
+Otherwise the DCAP library is loaded and used.

-#### Alternative: Only Use the quote-ex Library
+##### Option 2: Only Use the quote-ex Library

 Run-time dynamic detection and loading of multiple shared libraries complicates implementation.
-It also increases risk of version mismatch between OE SDK and the dependent libraries that is not detected at build time via library headers.
+It also increases risk of API version mismatch between OE SDK and the loaded libraries that is not detected at build time via library headers.

 As described previously, the quote-ex library supports a superset of formats as compared to the DCAP library, though it always depends on a background service for quote generation.

-If on SGX platforms the OE SDK always installs with the AESM background service (as a hard dependency), then an alternative implementation is to use the libsgx-quote-ex library only (instead of the DCAP library).
-With this implementation, the libsgx-quote-ex library is linked to the OE SDK at build time.
+If on SGX platforms the OE SDK always installs with the AESM background service (as a hard dependency), then it is possible for the host-side plugin library to be linked at build-time with the quote-ex library only (and not the DCAP library).

+##### Option 3: Link with Both Libraries

+To avoid the complication of dynamic library loading and to keep the flexibility of using either one of the the libraries, the host-side plugin library can be built to be linked to both the DCAP and the quote-ex libraries.
+It first calls into the quote-ex library to check if the dependent background service is available.
+If so, the quote-ex library is used, otherwise the DCAP library is used.

 ### Support of SGX Evidence Formats Enumeration

-The SGX plugin code file `enclave/sgx/attester.c` implements the OE SDK API `oe_sgx_get_attesters()`.
+The SGX plugin code file `enclave/sgx/attester.c` implements the OE SDK API `oe_get_attester_plugins()`.
 The implementation enumerates all supported SGX evidence formats, creates a list of attester plugins for them, and returns the created list to the caller.

 For SGX evidence formats enumeration, a new OCALL is added to interface definition file `common/sgx/sgx.edl` and implemented in the host-side SGX plugin library: